The Roth 401(k): 8 Things You Need To Know

 3. How much can you save in a Roth 401(k)?

 In 2018 you can contribute up to $18,500 in your traditional or Roth 401(k).
 You can save in both a traditional 401(k) and a Roth 401(k), but your combined contributions cannot exceed $18,000.
 One caveat - if you are over age 50 then you are eligible to make catch-up contributions of $6,000 per year.
 This means for those of you that are age 50+ you could save up to $24,000 across either type of 401(k).

 Your employer will deduct money from your paycheck AFTER they take out deductions (i.e. health insurance or a traditional 401(k) and taxes.
 This is different from a traditional 401(k) - you will pay taxes on the money that you contribute to your Roth 401(k).
 Just like a traditional 401(k), you will have to choose from whatever investment options your employer offers.

 5. Can I get an employer match on Roth 401(k) contributions?

 Yes, your employer may offer a match on your Roth 401(k) contributions.
 However, the employer match has to be deposited into a pre-tax, traditional 401(k) account.
-This is the IRS rule, not your boss’.
+This is an IRS rule, not your employer's.

 6. What happens to my Roth 401(k) if I leave my employer?